MattArnold/capricon2022/index.md

 This website is only half of the virtual convention.
 To experience the entire thing, you need to [join our Discord server](https://discord.gg/N9NZsCXKpt).
 If you have not used Discord before, you will have best results if you visit [discord.com](https://discord.com/download) and set up an account BEFORE attempting to join the Server.
 We also recommend downloading the app rather than using the website version.
 Note that you must have logged into Discord and accepted the Code of Conduct in order to participate in panel chat via the website.

+If you're looking for information on the in-person part of the convention taking place at the Sheraton Grand Chicago, please visit [https://capricon.org/](https://capricon.org/ "https://capricon.org/")

 ### How to Use this Website

 * Visit the [Schedule](/schedule) tab to find out what's on.